AppConfig-Org/AppConfig-Squared/README.md

 - Security and permission analysis

 ### Quick Start
-1. Get the AppConfig² Suite on Azure Marketplace: https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=AppConfig%C2%B2&page=1
+1. Get the AppConfig² Suite on Azure Marketplace: <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=AppConfig%C2%B2&page=1" target="_blank" rel="noopener noreferrer">Open Azure Marketplace</a>
 2. Choose your tool based on organizational requirements
 3. Sign in with your Entra ID credentials
 4. Explore the enhanced dashboard and portfolio insights